ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

 - Snap builds are not covered — snapcraft's container-based build has no direct equivalent to `--build-constraint`/`SOURCE_DATE_EPOCH`, and achieving bit-identical snaps would be a separate effort.
-- CI does not run `verify-reproducible-build.sh` (or an AppImage equivalent) on every push/PR the way appimage's own CI does - only as a manual pre-release check.
+- Neither reproducibility check runs on every push/PR the way appimage's own CI does - only automatically before a release, a deliberate trade-off to avoid the extra build cost on every push (see the release workflows for where each one is wired in).